Showing entries 1 to 10 of 33

 So far most of the benchmarks posted about MySQL 5.6 use the sysbench OLTP workload.
 I wanted to test a set of queries which, unlike sysbench, utilize joins.
 I also wanted an easily reproducible set of data which is more rich than the simple sysbench table.
 The Star Schema Benchmark (SSB) seems ideal for this.

 I wasn’t going to focus on the performance of individual queries in this post, but instead intended to focus only on the overall response time for answering all of the queries in the benchmark.
 I got some strange results, however, which showed MySQL 5.6.10 to be much slower than MySQL 5.5.30 even with only a single connection.
-I felt these results warranted deeper investigation, so I did some research and …
+I felt these results warranted deeper investigation, so I did some research and detailed …

 [Read more]